 This page describes the series of sermons that are available on the Sermon Series page.
 To access the sermons click on the title of the series.
-The descriptions are arranged as they appear in the Bible under the headings: Old Testament – The Life of Abraham; The Life of Isaac, Jacob and Joseph; The Life of Samuel; The Life of Elijah; The Life of Elisha.
+The descriptions are arranged as they appear in the Bible under the headings: Old Testament – The Life of Abraham; The Life of Isaac, Jacob and Joseph; The Life of Samuel; The Life of David the King; The Life of Elijah; The Life of Elisha.
 New Testament – The Ministry and Teaching of the Lord Jesus Christ; Epistles; and General Subjects – When the Road is Rough and Steep; Foundations of the Faith; Special Occasions.

 The first seventeen messages in the series on the Life of Abraham are expositions of Genesis chapters 12, 13, 14, 15,16, and 17.
 The titles are as follows: The Call of Abraham; Promises, promises; Living among the Canaanites; In Egypt: A False Step; Lot’s Choice; Goods or Glory; Who was Melchizedek?; God speaks to Abraham; Abraham’s Prayer and God’s Promises; Justification by Faith; A Closer Walk with God; A Covenant with God; Hagar, the Slave Girl; El Shaddai; The Jews: a People, a Land, a Sign; The Church: a People, a Land, a Sign; The Sign: Infant or Believers Baptism?